pimoroni/pmk-circuitpython/README.md

 keybow.set_all(255, 0, 255)
 ```

-To set an individal key through your `Keybow` class instance, you can do as
+To set an individual key through your `Keybow` class instance, you can do as
 follows, to set key 0 to white:

 ```